brave/brave-core/components/brave_ads/core/internal/common/test/README.md

         └── test/
             └── data

-To simulate a user profile, use `CopyFileFromTestPathToTempPath` or `CopyDirectoryFromTestPathToTempPath` in `SetUpMocks` for copying files or directories, respectively.
+To simulate a profile, use `CopyFileFromTestDataPathToTempProfilePath` or `CopyDirectoryFromTestDataPathToTempProfilePath` in `SetUpMocks` for copying files or directories, respectively.

 See [file_path_test_util.h](file_path_test_util.h) and [file_test_util.h](file_test_util.h).